Prashy06/CS50-Final-Project/README.md

 To ensure performance and minimize complexity, the summarization is done using a pre-trained model loaded directly from Hugging Face's model hub.
 While the response time may vary depending on model size, inference happens within a few seconds even without GPU acceleration.

-#Challenges and Learning Outcomes
+# Challenges and Learning Outcomes
 One of the early challenges I faced was integrating AI models with real-time user input.
 Working with Hugging Face's transformers was straightforward, but I had to manage dependencies like torch, nltk, and lxml, and ensure that the required tokenizer data (e.g., punkt) was properly downloaded to avoid runtime errors.

 Another learning point was understanding the difference between extractive summarization and abstractive summarization.
 While earlier versions of the app simply shortened the article (extractive), this final version uses transformer-based models that generate entirely new sentences that capture the article’s essence, making it much more intelligent and useful.

 Additionally, I learned to handle errors gracefully, such as invalid URLs, missing article content, or network issues during scraping or inference.
 I also experimented with multiple AI models to balance performance and summary quality, including t5-small for quicker results and bart-large-cnn for more accurate outputs.

-#Use Cases and Impact
+# Cases and Impact
 The tool has several practical applications:

 Students can use it to summarize academic articles or blog posts for quick reference.